mraghavan/mraghavan.github.io/_pages/about.md

 Science department at Cornell University, where I was incredibly fortunate to be advised by
 <a href="https://www.cs.cornell.edu/home/kleinber/">Jon Kleinberg</a>.
-I'm also on the International Advisory Board of <a href="https://saiuniversity.edu.in">Sai University</a> in Chennai.
 During graduate school, I was supported by an
 <a href="https://www.nsfgrfp.org/">NSF GRFP</a>
 award, a